SovereignCloudStack/standards/Standards/scs-xxxx-v1-networking-standard.md

 Whether this flag is set is primarily of concern for shared provider networks, as users only have limited control over the gateway ports of virtual routers.
 A lack of spoofing protection in a shared network, however, does enable a number of attacks that a malicious user or compromised VM could perform against other VMs in the network, such as DHCP-spoofing or ARP-Poisoning.

-There are legitimate use-cases for networks without port security, such as the implementation of network function virtualisation (NFV) within a VM.
+There are legitimate use-cases for networks without port security, such as the implementation of network function virtualisation (NFV) within a VM (i.e. using a VM as a virtual router).
-However, this seems to be more of a niche use-case and may warrant the creation of a project-specific provider network, rather than making all other projects vulnerable to spoofing attacks.
+This seems to be more of a niche use-case, however, and may warrant the creation of a project-specific provider network, rather than making all other projects vulnerable to spoofing attacks.

 ### Options considered